Frequently asked questions

 - Needs Prioritisation: How urgent are their needs compared to other priority countries?

-As of September 2019, GRID3 is active in the Democratic Republic of the Congo (DRC), Nigeria, Mozambique, South Sudan and Zambia.
+GRID3 is currently active in Burkina Faso, Democratic Republic of the Congo (DRC), Ghana, Mozambique, Nigeria, Sierra Leone, South Sudan and Zambia.
 Scoping missions have taken place in additional countries.

 You can get in touch with us via firstname.lastname@example.org.